udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 Here is a link to the [video][OH]

 #What is Data Analysis?
+Data Analysis can mean a large variety of things, but in our context, we interpret it as such:

+Analyzing Data, coming up with insights into data, presenting it to others, and reformulating the data into something you can share.

 #What is the Data Analyst Nanodegree about?
 This Nanodegree program is the most efficient curriculum to prepare you for a job as a Data Analyst.
 You will learn to: